CatalanBioGenomeProject/data-submission/CBP_Data_Submission_Guide.md

 embl file needs to follow the ENA format recommendations (<https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#flat-file>).

-The [CHROMOSOME_LIST]{.underline} file must be provided when the submission contains assembled chromosomes.
+The <u>CHROMOSOME_LIST</u> file must be provided when the submission contains assembled chromosomes.
 The file is a tab separated text file (USASCII7) up to four columns.

--   **OBJECT_NAME (first column):** The unique sequence name, matching with the sequence name in your FASTA file ('\>' line) or EMBL flat file ('AC \* ' line).
+-   **OBJECT_NAME (first column):** The unique sequence name, matching with the sequence name in your FASTA file (‘\>’ line) or EMBL flat file (‘AC \* ‘ line).

 -   **CHROMOSOME_NAME (second column):** The chromosome name.
 The value will appear as the /chromosome, /plasmid or /segment qualifier in